 A complete explanation of any change in business risk to the electric utility resulting from implementation of a utility incentive related to the DSIM in setting the electric utility’s allowed return on equity, in addition to any other changes in business risk experienced by the electric utility.

-A proposal for how the commission can determine if any utility incentives component of a DSIM are aligned with helping customers use energy more efficiently.
+A proposal for how the commission can determine if any utility incentives component of a DSIM is aligned with helping customers use energy more efficiently.

 If the utility proposes to adjust its DSIM rates between general rate proceedings, proposed DSIM rate adjustment clause tariff sheets.

-If the utility proposes to adjust the DSIM cost recovery revenue requirement between general rate proceedings, a complete explanation of how the DSIM rates shall be established and adjusted to reflect over-collections or under-collections as well as the impact on the DSIM cost recovery revenue requirement as a result of approved new, modified, or discontinued demand-side programs.
+If the utility proposes to adjust the DSIM revenue requirement between general rate proceedings, a complete explanation of how the DSIM rates shall be established and adjusted to reflect over-collections or under-collections as well as the impact on the DSIM revenue requirement as a result of approved new, modified, or discontinued demand-side programs.

-(A) The electric utility shall meet the filing requirements in 4 CSR 240-3.163(2) in conjunction with an application to establish a DSIM and 4 CSR 240-3.163(3) in conjunction with an application to continue or modify a DSIM.
+If net shared benefits are to be determined as part of the DSIM, the method proposed, and assumptions for calculation of the net shared benefits to be used throughout the life of the approved DSIM.

+(B) If an electric utility files to modify its approved DSIM, the electric utility shall file with the commission and serve upon parties, as provided in section (14) below, the following supporting information as part of, or in addition to, direct testimony.
+Supporting workpapers shall be submitted with all models and spreadsheets provided as executable versions in native format with all formulas intact.

 Information as required by subsection (2)(A), above;

 Explanation of any proposed modification to the DSIM and why the proposed modification is being requested;